chelseavalentine/Notes/SoftwareEngineering/SoftwareDevelopmentProcess.md

 1. random testing
   * pros: pick inputs uniformly; no designer bias
-  * cons: it's essentially looking for a needle in the haysack
+  * cons: it's essentially looking for a needle in the hay sack

 2. __partition testing__: using the fact that the input domain is naturally split into partitions by the software, & failures tend to be dense in particular partitions